This website contains adult material and is only suitable for those 18 years or older. Click Enter only if you are at least 18 years of age.or Exit

 5. Enjoy other herbs… Kratom, for instance.
 Advocates say the natural growing herb, kratom, offers relief from pain, depression, and anxiety.
 Scientists say it may hold the key to treating chronic pain and may even be a tool to combat addiction to opioid medications.
 It is legal in the United States, coming in forms of tea, powder, and capsules.

-Tolerance breaks are beneficial to the mind, body, and soul when performed properly.
+Tolerance breaks or t-breaks are beneficial to the mind, body, and soul when performed properly.
 Naturally cleansing your body is going to take time, and your job is to nourish your temple while it is going through this change.
 Be patient with the process; that’s how you will receive the most optimal results.

 Make yourself knowledgeable about your body and knowing when it is time to take a t-break.
 Stay smart while shifting your lifestyle and don't burn yourself out too quickly.
 Remember, this is supposed to be a refreshing and energizing break from THC, so make it just that.